 - 2 dashes Angostura bitters

-Garnish: orange or lemon peel
+Garnish: orange peel

 - Add all ingredients to a mixing glass.